 Typically, fraud includes making changes to a small piece of data that benefits the insider through some small financial reward.
 While these actions are hard to notice, the fraud can continue as long as an insider wants.
 Insiders can also abuse their authorized access and sell data to external parties who might carry out identity theft.

 One of the most well-known types of fraud is insider trading, which is the trading of a public company’s stocks based on private or classified information.
 For example, in 2020, a federal jury in Manhattan convicted businessman Telemaque Lavidas of being part of an international insider trading scheme and leaking private information about Ariad Pharmaceuticals Inc. to his partners.
 Based on this information, partners traded the company’s stocks and “rewarded” Telemaque Lavidas with $500,000.

 Fortunately, all these malicious insider techniques and activities can be detected by security operators or system administrators who use special tools for employee monitoring, log management, and data loss prevention.

 How to detect malicious insiders

-Security specialists can detect malicious insiders through technical means by monitoring user activity, setting up alerts for suspicious actions, and using means to detect abnormal user behavior.
+Security specialists can detect insider fraud activity and other insider threats through technical means by leveraging Windows, Citrix, and Amazon WorkSpaces session recording tools, setting up alerts for suspicious actions, and using means to detect abnormal user behavior.
 Let’s find out how these measures help to combat insider threats and which types of protection Ekran System can provide.